-- 1. The following items, unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice: An explosive weapon;
+- 1. The following items, unless registered with the U.S. Bureau of Alcohol, Tobacco, Firearms, and Explosives or otherwise not subject to that registration requirement or unless the item is classified as a curio or relic by the U.S. Department of Justice:

 - a.
-A machine gun;
+An explosive weapon; or

 - b.
-A short-barrel firearm;
+A machine gun.

 - 2. Armor-piercing ammunition;

 - 3. A chemical dispensing device;

 - 4. A zip gun;

 - 5. A tire deflation device; or

 - 6. An improvised explosive device.